Frequently Asked Questions

 - How long does the program take to complete?

-Full-time students (9 credits per semester) may complete the program in two years.
-As course offerings allow, it is possible for those studying full-time to graduate in 18 months.
+- Full-time Saturday students (9 credits per semester) will complete the program in 16 months.
+Full-time evening students (9 credits per semester) complete the program in two years (four semesters).
+As course offerings allow, it is possible for those studying full-time to graduate in less than two years.

 - When are classes offered?